Azure/azure-iot-sdk-c/readme.md

 The Azure IOT Hub Device SDK allows applications written in C99 or later or C++ to communicate easily with [Azure IoT Hub](https://azure.microsoft.com/en-us/services/iot-hub/), [Azure IoT Central][Azure-IoT-Central] and to
  [Azure IoT Device Provisioning][Azure-IoT-Device-Provisioning].
 This repo includes the source code for the libraries, setup instructions, and samples demonstrating use scenarios.

-For constained devices - where memory is managed in kilobytes and not megabytes - there are even lighter weight SDK options available.
+For constained devices - where memory is measured in kilobytes and not megabytes - there are even lighter weight SDK options available.
 See [Other Azure IoT SDKs](#other-azure-iot-sdks) for more.

 ## Table of Contents